Restoring Eyelid Function and Aesthetic Appeal

 In addition, the eyelids are crucial in protecting the eye.
 The reasons a patient may require reconstructive surgery for the eyelids are multifold and include trauma, previous eyelid surgery (such as blepharoplasty), skin cancer or other medical and congenital conditions.

+These problems result in irritation, light sensitivity, excessive tearing, and compromised eye protection especially at night.
+For the facial reconstructive surgeon, a close working relationship with the patient’s ophthalmologist is important.
+In the upper eyelids, the inability to close the eyes completely, also called lagophthalmos, is the most common post-surgical trouble.
 Dr. Fechner uses various techniques and procedures to address the different issues a patient may encounter after eyelid surgery.
 The foundation for success is a thorough examination of the eyelids in order to diagnose precisely the underlying anatomical problem.

 If reconstructive surgery becomes necessary, procedures are performed with utmost finesse and skill.
 These interventions may range from small interventions (such as the release of scar tissue), placement of grafts, tightening of the eyelids or midface lift surgery.